laihongphuc/min_DDS/README.md

 To-do
 - [x] Implement zero-shot SDS for image editing
 - [x] Implement zero-shot DDS for image editing
-- [ ] Implement DDS with mask for image editing
+- [x] Implement DDS with mask for image editing
+- [ ] Implement DiffEdit to generate mask

 # How to use
 Change the number of iterations and guidance in `main.py`